 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-“There’s a whole underground culture around it,” says Tim Nary, resident hacker at Booz Allen’s Dark Labs, the firm’s elite group of security engineers.
+“There’s a whole underground culture around it,” says Tim Nary, resident cyber expert at Booz Allen’s Dark Labs, the firm’s elite group of security engineers.

 “Yeah, we’re all nerds,” laughs Fred Frey, Dark Labs’ technical director.